-- Raising awareness around Article 15 of the CRC–children’s right to associate and self-organize
+- Raising awareness around Article 15 of the United Nations Convention on the Rights of the Child, children’s right to freedom of association and peaceful assembly.

 - Developing tools for the establishment, management, and sustainability of child-managed groups

-- Supporting children and adults to work in partnership by designing a process that strengthens their understanding and respect for one another
+- Supporting children and adults to partner and design a process that strengthens their understanding and respect for one another

-This website hosts the most up-to-date resources for child and youth-led groups.
+This website hosts resources for child and youth-led groups to become more inclusive, clear, and fair.
 The primary resource available is the Article 15 Resource Kit.
-It is free to download and may be printed and adapted.
-Most of the tools in each module of the Resource Kit have been improved through regional workshops and visits with children and youth groups.
-We will continue to add more resources and would love to hear from you if there are other tools you use within your group to help make it better.
+It is free to download and may be adapted.
+Most of the tools in each module of the Resource Kit have been co-developed with children and youth groups.
+We will continue to add more resources and would love to hear from you if there are other tools you use to better organize your group.